-I’m pleased to announce the publication of Dreamwork in Holistic Psychotherapy of Depression: An Underground Stream that Guides and Heals (Karnac Books, Fall 2016).
+New publication: Dreamwork in Holistic Psychotherapy of Depression: An Underground Stream that Guides and Heals (Karnac Books, Fall 2016).
 This book describes how dreamwork can help alleviate depression, in both long-term and time-limited psychotherapy, and in self-treatment.
 The text explores how dreams shed light on issues contributing to depression—including drug and alcohol abuse, divorce, death and bereavement, conflicts about sex, health and body image, parenting, workplace stress and burnout, and ancestral, inter-generational trauma.
-I synthesize Jungian and existential psychotherapy, detailing how attention to archetypal symbolism brings into immediate focus new responses to pressing life challenges.
-The book contends that allowing oneself to be affected by dream images and narratives promotes emotional, relational, and spiritual rejuvenation.
-It will interest those who experience depression, as well as their therapists and loved ones.
-The book details a method that can be practiced by couples and family members and adapted to group work in a variety of clinical, educational, and occupational settings—any place where people feel safe and free to explore, reveal, and discover themselves.
+Combining Jungian and existential psychotherapy, I describe how attention to archetypal symbolism brings into focus new responses to pressing life challenges; and how allowing oneself to be affected by dream images and narratives promotes emotional, relational, and spiritual rejuvenation.
+This book will interest those who experience depression, as well as their therapists and loved ones.
+It details a method that can be practiced by couples and family members and adapted to group work in a variety of clinical, educational, and occupational settings—any place where people feel safe and free to explore, reveal, and discover themselves.

 Visit karnacbooks.com for information and orders.
 You may also order through Amazon.com and other online booksellers.
 As an author I earn a higher royalty when you order directly from the publisher, Karnac Books, as Amazon takes deep discounts, therefore I request that, if possible, readers order the book directly from Karnac.